 Poutine is a French-Canadian classic that is served across Canada.
 It's a hearty dish of French fries, fresh cheese curds, and brown gravy.
-It's famous for its "day after" curative powers, and crowds of revelers can be found digging into piping hot bowls of the stuff late at night or later the next day in Montreal and the rest of Quebec, not to mention many parts of Canada and border states in the U.S.
+It's famous for being a food that tastes good after a hangover, and crowds of revelers can be found digging into piping hot bowls of the stuff late at night or later the next day in Montreal and the rest of Quebec— not to mention many parts of Canada and border states in the U.S.

 Taste of Poutine